Dibyo10/Freelance/README.md

-# 🧠 Custom-Trained AI Chatbot for Fundraising Docs
+# 🧠 RAG-Based AI Chatbot for Fundraising Docs

-This is a **custom-trained AI chatbot** built for a freelance client to help answer fundraising-related questions — strictly based on their internal documents (PDFs, Word files).
+This is a **RAG-based AI chatbot** built for a freelance client to help answer fundraising-related questions — strictly based on their internal documents (PDFs, Word files).

 The project combines **LangChain**, **OpenAI**, and **FastAPI** with a custom frontend to deliver an interactive, document-aware chatbot.
 It helped me earn my **first $100 as a freelancer.**